at-raposo/at-raposo/README.md

 ###

 <h4 align="left">Hi 👋!
-My name is Adrian and I'm a Data Analyst and Mathematics student at USP.
+My name is Adrian and I'm a Data Analyst Intern and Mathematics student at IME-USP.
 My background in Mathematics helps me build a solid foundation in logic, statistics, and problem-solving, which I apply daily in Data Science and Quantitative Finance through programming and analytical modeling.
 From 🇧🇷.

 ###